OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

 \textbf{Unified formulation.} Typically, a flow matching-based image generator $f_{\theta}$ is trained to predict the velocity vector $\mathbf{v}$ from latent representation $\mathbf{z}_0$ to latent representation $\mathbf{z}_1$, given a textual prompt $y$ and the current timestep $t$:

-The predicted target $\hat{z}_1$ can be obtained by solving the following ordinary differential equation:
+The predicted target $\hat{z}_1$ can be obtained by solving the following ordinary differential equation (ODE):

-Our goal is to expand this image generation paradigm into a unified panoramic generation, perception, and completion framework and serve the subsequent 3D scene construction.
+Our goal is to expand this image generation paradigm into a unified panorama generation, perception, and completion framework.
 To this end, we generalize the model $f_{\theta}$ to take multiple condition inputs: